A SURFING LOVE STORY

 THE AVENUE

-Like so many others during the 2009 depression, Lara quickly learns just how difficult mere survival is, especially so in the middle of a decaying surf-town neighborhood.
-Characters living in abandoned cars lining the avenue of more boarded-up houses than lived-in and a mysterious stranger steer Lara on a yearlong journey of self-discovery and forgiveness.
+Hidden behind an overgrown walled garden on a rundown and economically ruined dead-end avenue in Santa Cruz, like so many others during the 2009 international banking scandal, Clara learns just how difficult mere survival is, especially so in the middle of a decaying surf-town neighborhood with characters living in abandoned cars lining the avenue of more boarded-up houses than lived-in.
+Everything changes when she meets a mysterious surfer with a devastating secret of his own.

 Follow Me!